-It should be acknowledged that while the applicant has explained his plans for using this property, the SUP is not restricted to the applicant or operator and transfers to future property owners.
+It should be acknowledged that while the applicants have explained their plans for using this property, the SUP is not restricted to the applicant or operator and transfers to future property owners.
 If the applicant sold the property, future property owners could operate a STR so long as they meet the conditions for the SUP.
 How the property could be used by any future property owner should be considered when deciding on SUP conditions.